 Being Well, Inc. is approved by the American Psychological Association to sponsor homestudy continuing education for psychologists.
 Being Well, Inc. maintains responsibility for this program and its content.

-The Relationship Workshop awards 7 homestudy credits to participating professionals.
+The Strong Heart Relationship Series awards 7 homestudy credits to participating professionals.

 Full attendance is required.
 No partial credit will be offered for partial attendance.

 The Strong Heart Relationship Series is presented by Dr. Rick Hanson, who has a Doctorate in Clinical Psychology from the Wright Institute in Berkeley, CA and over 25 years of licensed clinical practice, as well as many years of teaching in doctoral-level environments, including a talk at the 2016 APA general meeting.
 To learn more view his bio here, or download his full CV here.